ValheKouneli/SkrolliEditor/documentation/UserStories.md

   - [x] I can edit the writing status of the article.
   - [x] I can edit the editing status of the article.
   - [x] I can edit the synopsis of the article.
-  - [ ] I can edit the language consultation status of the article.
-  - [ ] I can edit the layout artist of the article.
   - [ ] I can edit the amount of pages of the article.
-  - [ ] I can edit the title of the article.
-  - [ ] I can edit the subtitle of the article.
-  - [ ] I can edit the table-of-contents text of the article.
 - [x] I can see what tasks other users have been associated with, so that I can get a feeling of how they are proceeding.
-- [ ] I can grant editor previledges to another user
-- [ ] I can associate a registered user with a dummy-account
-- [ ] I can update info of a picture unit
+- [x] I can update info of a picture unit
-  - [ ] I can update the progress status of a picture unit
+  - [x] I can update the progress status of a picture unit
-  - [ ] I can update the description of a picture unit
+  - [x] I can update the description of a picture unit
-  - [ ] I can update the person responsible for a picture unit
+  - [x] I can update the person responsible for a picture unit

+## As a logged-in user who is a language consultant

+- [x] I can mark myself as the language consultant of an article that is 100% written and edited so that other language consultants know not to language check this article
+- [x] I can mark articles whose language consultant I am as being language-checked

+## As a logged-in user who is a picture editor

+- [x] I can mark pictures that are 100% done (status is 100) as being ready

+## As a logged-in user who is a layout artist

+- [ ] I can mark articles that are language-checked and whose pictures are ready as ready.

 ## As a logged-in user who is an admin

 - [x] I can delete issues from the system
 - [x] I can delete articles from the system
+- [x] I can grant editor previledges to another user
+- [x] I can take editor previledges away from a user
-- [ ] I can remove a picture unit, so that if I create a reduntant picture unit or if a picture order is cancelled, it will not be left hanging in the system, confusing users.
+- [x] I can remove a picture unit, so that if I create a reduntant picture unit or if a picture order is cancelled, it will not be left hanging in the system, confusing users.
+- [x] I can remove users
+- [ ] I can associate a registered user with a dummy-account